 Course Learning Outcomes

-1 Perform simple and complex interventions necessary in all health care settings 2 Critically think and analyse using evidence based practice to inform decision making 3 Identify and describe pharmacokinetics for selected health problems 4 Perform according to NMBA competency standards of the RN – all statements 5 Further develop practice using exemplars of clinical practice 6 Perform drug calculations accurately and administer medications competently 7 provide nursing carte competently to an allocated group of patients 8 Make a smooth transition to the role of a Registered Nurse
+1 Perform simple and complex interventions necessary in all health care settings 2 Critically think and analyse using evidence based practice to inform decision making 3 Identify and describe pharmacokinetics for selected health problems 4 Perform according to NMBA competency standards of the RN – all statements 5 Further develop critical thinking using exemplars from clinical practice 6 Perform drug calculations accurately and administer medications competently 7 Provide nursing care competently to an allocated group of patients 8 Consider strategies for effective transition to the role of a Registered Nurse

 University Graduate Attributes